Pub Sheds for Home Brewing

 Well, you need to start with the available space you have in your garden.
 But the bigger the better, as you can start brewing multiple beers at once if you’ve got room for several barrels to get things started.
 You’ll also need some space to store all your supplies as you grow your hobby.

-Of course, if you want to go all out and create a brewing room to be proud of, why not go for something like the Hartwood Hunningham Log Cabin?
-This measures a generous 4m by 2.8m and benefits from a separately-accessed room to one side.
+Of course, if you want to go all out and create a brewing room to be proud of, why not go for something like the Adley Hereford Log Cabin?
+This measures a generous 3.5m by 2.4m and benefits from a separately-accessed room to one side.
 So, you get a large space to use in the main cabin, and a separate space to do your brewing in.
 This is perfect if you want to go one better, as we are about to see…

 Transform your man cave into a real pub shed